avarga24/datamgmtguide_READDI-AC/docs/data-upload_guide.md

 # Data upload guide
-!!! warning "Please note:"
-    This portion of the webpage is still under construction!

 ## Importing files
 For successful data integration into CDD Vault, precise definition of protocol readouts is crucial to ensure accurate variable mapping.
 Uploads must conform to a **long-skinny format** - _see [example image below](#transforming-dataset-into-long-skinny-format-for-cdd-vault-upload)_, with dedicated columns for RA-#######-## (_READDI ID_) and corresponding readout values.
 This structure is essential for correct data mapping and maintaining data integrity in CDD Vault.
 For further information, consult the [CDD Vault Knowledgebase resource site](https://support.collaborativedrug.com/hc/en-us/articles/214357923-3-Importing-Single-Point-Screening-Data#readout_definition).